History of Los Angeles: Civic corruption and police brutality

-The persistent courage of Clinton, Superior Court Judge and later Mayor, Fletcher Bowron, and former police detective Harry Raymond turned the tide.
+The persistent courage of Clinton, Superior Court Judge and later Mayor, Fletcher Bowron, and former police detective Harry J. Raymond turned the tide.
 The police became so nervous that the Intelligence Squad blew up Raymond's car and nearly killed him.
 The public was so enraged by the bombing that it quickly voted Shaw out of office, one of the first big-city recalls in the country's history.
-The head of the intelligence squad was convicted and sentenced to two years to life.
+The head of the intelligence squad, Earl E. Kynette, was convicted and sentenced to two years to life.
 Police Chief James Davis and 23 other officers were forced to resign.

 Fletcher Bowron replaced Shaw as mayor in 1938 to preside over one of the more dynamic periods in the history of the city.
 His "Los Angeles Urban Reform Revival" brought major changes to the government of Los Angeles.

 In 1950, he appointed William H. Parker as chief of police.
 Parker pushed for more independence from political pressures that enabled him to create a more professionalized police force.
 The public supported him and voted in charter changes that isolated the police department from the rest of government.

 Through the 1960s, the LAPD was promoted as one of the more efficient departments in the world.
 But Parker's administration increasingly was charged with police brutality—resulting from his recruiting of officers from the South with strong anti-black and anti-Mexican attitudes.

-Reaction to police brutality resulted in the Watts riots of 1965 and in the Los Angeles riots of 1992, after the Rodney King beating.
-Charges of police brutality dogged the department through the end of the 20th century.
-In the late 1990s, as a result of the Rampart scandal involving misconduct of 70 officers, the federal government was forced to intervene and assumed jurisdiction of the department with a consent decree.
-Police reform has since been a major issue confronted by the city's mayors.